pydio/pydio-doc-admin-guide/1_installation_guides/1_cells_requirements.md

 #### PHP-FPM

 Pydio Cells comes with a self-embedded Web server (based on the [Caddy](https://caddyserver.com/docs) project) and does not require any additional Apache or Nginx http services.
-The backend features were fully rewritten in Golang and are also embedded in the binary, but the Frontend code still contains some PHP and a fastcgi connection must be available between pydio cells binary and php-fpm.
+The backend features were fully rewritten in Golang and are also embedded in the binary, but the Frontend code still contains some PHP and a fastcgi connection must be available between Pydio Cells binary and php-fpm.

 We recommend the usage **PHP 7+** for its overall better performances, but you can also use Pydio Cells with PHP >= 5.5.9.
 Pydio Cells frontend also requires the following php extensions :